elys-network/LP-Rebalancing-Vault/DEV-NOTES.md

-# LP Rebalancing Vault - Developer Notes
+# High Yield LP Vault - Developer Notes

-This document contains notes, common commands, and architectural insights for developers actively working on the (LP Rebalancing Vault).
+This document contains notes, common commands, and architectural insights for developers actively working on the (High Yield LP Vault).
 For a user-facing guide, see `README.md`.
 For a high-level overview, see `ARCHITECTURE.md`.

 ## Development Environment Setup